When Did The New York Move Over Law (NY VTL 1144-A) Go Into Effect?

 At times, slowing down and moving over as you approach an authorized emergency or hazard vehicle stopped on a motorway may seem unnecessary, but there’s more at stake than the status of your license and your wallet’s happiness.
 The presence of a stopped emergency or hazard vehicle usually means that something is wrong, and continuing at full speed or not allowing space for emergency responders to move and operate not only jeopardizes their safety and the safety of other pedestrians and motorists, but it also creates risks for you and the other occupants of your vehicle.
 The coast may look clear, but if you see flashing emergency or hazard lights, slow down, assess the situation, and determine the safest, lawful course of action to proceed.

-Defending Against a Ticket for Failure to Move Over
+How Can I Defend Against a Ticket for Failure to Move Over?

 If you’re facing a ticket for failing to move over, a knowledgeable and reliable attorney can often help you build a solid defense in court.
 For instance, an experienced attorney can help you explain to a judge why you believed moving over for a stopped emergency or hazard vehicle was unsafe to you or to others.
 If the situation allowed for a safe move that you failed to make, your attorney may defend your case by arguing that you did not have enough time to safely assess and execute the move, or that moving would have forced you to commit some other infraction defined by the state’s Vehicle and Traffic Laws.